Ford Mustang (first generation): 1967–1968

 Changes for the 1968 model increased safety with a two-spoke energy-absorbing steering wheel, along with newly introduced shoulder belts.
-Other changes included front and rear side markers, "FORD" lettering removed from the hood, rearview mirror moved from frame to windshield, a 302 cuin V8 engine was now available, and C-Stripe graphics were added.
+Other changes included front and rear side markers, "FORD" lettering removed from the hood, rearview mirror moved from frame to windshield, a 302 cuin V8 engine option, and C-Stripe graphics were added.

 The California Special Mustang, or GT/CS, was visually based on the Shelby model and was only sold in Western states.
 Its sister, the 'High Country Special', was sold in Denver, Colorado.
 While the GT/CS was only available as a coupe, the 'High Country Special' model was available in fastback and convertible configurations during the 1966 and 1967 model years, and as a coupe for 1968.

 The 1968 Ford Mustang GT Fastback got a popularity boost after it was featured in the 1968 film Bullitt, starring Steve McQueen.
 In the film, McQueen drove a modified 1968 Mustang GT 2+2 Fastback chasing a Dodge Charger through the streets of San Francisco.